 Bureau Buttercrane offers money transfers with a minimum of £1,000 anywhere in Europe and the UK.
 The company is the leading money transfer service provider in Ireland and has been in business for more than 20 years.

-- how much you are sending
+- the total amount you are sending

-Step 1 – Look at your options
+Step 1 – Determining the options

-- bank or building society
+- building society/bank

 - foreign exchange (FX) brokers (like Bureau Buttercrane)